Sure Dividend

 Monthly Dividend Stock Performance

-In May 2025, a basket of the monthly dividend stocks above generated returns of 5.0%.
-For comparison, the Russell 2000 ETF (IWM) generated returns of 5.2% for the month.
+In December 2025, a basket of the monthly dividend stocks above generated negative returns of -0.2%.
+For comparison, the Russell 2000 ETF (IWM) generated negative returns of -0.7% for the month.

 Notes: Data for performance is from Ycharts.
 Canadian company performance may be in the company’s home currency.

-Monthly dividend stocks under-performed the Russell 2000 last month.
-We will update our performance section monthly to track future monthly dividend stock returns.
+Monthly dividend stocks out-performed the Russell 2000 last month.
+We will update our performance section monthly.

 Why Monthly Dividends Matter